ankushknr19/JWT-authorization/README.md

 Intermediate level implementation of JSON Web Token for authorization in Node JS application.

 Features:

-i.
-Access token and refresh token stored in cookies from backend with httpOnly. ii.
-Refresh token rotation as it also gets reissued while reissuing expired access token. iii.
-Refresh token validation by storing the unique uuid of newly generated refresh token in the datababse. iv.
-Password hashing with bcrypt.
+1. Access token and refresh token stored in cookies from backend with httpOnly.
+2. Refresh token rotation as it also gets reissued while reissuing expired access token.
+3. Refresh token validation by storing the unique uuid of newly generated refresh token in the datababse.
+4. Password hashing with bcrypt.
-v.
-Incoming data validation with zod. vi.
-Rate limiting.
+5. Incoming data validation with zod.
+6. Rate limiting.

 To install: